Background to Plasma Sound

 Plasma

-A plasma is an electric flame - glowing gas energetic enough to be ionised, which makes it fluid-like and electrically conductive.
+A plasma is an electric flame - glowing gas energetic enough to be ionised, which makes it fluid and electrically conductive.
 It exists in many forms, from inside a neon indicator bulb to the heart of a star or lightning bolt.

 Making noise with plasma